Garfield County archers aim sights on nationals, scholarships

 Miernicki said the trip to Vegas might put butterflies in her kids’ tummies.

-“They’ve had their ups and downs like any sport, so they have their good days and their bad days,” she said.
+“They’ve had their ups and downs, like any sport, so they have their good days and their bad days,” she said.
 “But each day is an opportunity to learn a little bit more for them.”

 Hudson said kids are shooting arrow after arrow into less than a 5-inch circle, and not very many adults can accomplish such a pinpoint feat.